Fadila-Ali/SBA-html-css-js/src/main/resources/README.md

 ## Technical Details

-- The project uses 10 different HTML tags, tables, forms, dropdown menus, web fonts, and regex validation.
+- The project uses many different HTML tags including tables, forms, dropdown menus, web fonts, and regex validation.
 - CSS includes inline, internal, and external styles, with five different selectors and complementary colors.
 - JavaScript includes external scripts, variables, if statements, loops, collections, functions, callbacks, and events.

 ## Deployment

-The project is hosted on GitHub Pages.
-You can view it [here](https://your-username.github.io/recipe-website).
+The project is hosted on GitHub.
+You can view it [here](https://github.com/Fadila-Ali/SBA-html-css-js).

 ## Deployment